Xilinx/PYNQ/docs/source/pynq_libraries/pmod.rst

 A Pmod port is an open 12-pin interface that is supported by a range of Pmod peripherals from Digilent and third party manufacturers.
-Typical Pmod peripherals include sensors (voltage, light, temperature), communication interfaces (Ethernet, serial, WiFi, bluetooth), and input and output interfaces (buttons, switches, LEDs).
+Typical Pmod peripherals include sensors (voltage, light, temperature), communication interfaces (Ethernet, serial, WiFi, Bluetooth), and input and output interfaces (buttons, switches, LEDs).

 .. image:: ../images/pmod.png